bartoszgebarowski/Chrome-rock-band/README.md

 #### Social media buttons: footer, landing page

-Manual testing was performed, to ensure, that each button to leads to the external website/application, and it opens in a new tab
+Manual testing was performed, to ensure, that each button leads to the external website/application, and it opens in a new tab

 |Button|Page to load|
 |------|------------|